 There is no set number of scholarships awarded for each year group.
 Across the whole College, there will be well over 350 scholars at any one time.

-Details on the process for application and guidance on expected standards are to be found on our website under the Admissions section.
+Details on the process for application and guidance on expected standards are to be found on their website under the Admissions section.
 A certain number of scholarships are allocated to our Junior School candidates each year.

 Bursaries.
 We offer fee remission of up to 110% for children at the College at 11+ and 16+.
 Remission may include additional assistance with uniforms, school bus, compulsory school lunches, essential academic trips and exam fees.
-Children undergo our normal entrance assessment and Bursary applicants are also subject to a full financial assessment to measure eligibility.
+Children undergo our normal entrance assessment and bursary applicants are also subject to a full financial assessment to measure eligibility.
 Please contact Admissions admissions@stgeorgesweybridge.com for non-standard entry applications.

-Short-term Financial Assistance.
+Short-term financial assistance.
 The College provides short-term financial assistance for existing families who find themselves in difficult financial circumstances.
 Further information is available from the Bursar.

 Facilities.
 St George’s College is embracing sustainability across its campus, and in spring 2022 was able to complete its Ground Source Heat Pump project to heat and cool much of the College.

 The College’s world-class Activity Centre was built to mark their 150th anniversary in 2019, and offers an exceptional array of facilities for dynamic use.
 This ambitious building was designed to provide several flexible and varied environments to cater for many different types of activity, now and in the future.
 Spaces include a glassfloor in the main hall for multi-sport use, dance studio, climbing wall, mental performance studio, and a gym; all helping to inspire students to excel throughout their school life and beyond.
 In addition to the Activity Centre facilities, the College has 19 tennis courts, including three international standard grass courts, clay courts and an impressive four-court Indoor Tennis Centre.
-There are floodlit netball courts, an all-weather athletics track and two astroturf hockey pitches.
+There are floodlit netball courts, an all-weather athletics track and two Astroturf hockey pitches.
 The College Boat Club is situated nearby on the Thames.

 Our modern Sixth Form building provides group and silent study rooms, social space, five History and five Geography classrooms, staff offices and meeting areas.